 - A. Integrated Pest Management.
-For the purposes of this regulationrule, Integrated Pest Management (IPM) means the selection, integration and implementation of pest damage prevention and control based on predicted socioeconomic and ecological consequences, including: - (1) understanding the system in which the pest exists, - (2) establishing dynamic economic or aesthetic injury thresholds and determining whether the organism or organism complex warrants control, - (3) monitoring pests and natural enemies, - (4) when needed, selecting the appropriate system of cultural, mechanical, genetic, including resistant cultivars, biological or chemical prevention techniques or controls for desired suppression, and - (5) systematically evaluating the pest management approaches utilized. - B. School.
-For the purposes of this regulationrule, School means any public, private or tribally funded: - (1) elementary school, - (2) secondary school, - (3) kindergarten or - (4) nursery school that is part of an elementary or secondary school. - C. School Building.
-For the purposes of this regulationrule, School Building means any structure used or occupied by students or staff of any school.
+For the purposes of this regulation, Integrated Pest Management (IPM) means the selection, integration and implementation of pest damage prevention and control based on predicted socioeconomic and ecological consequences, including: - (1) understanding the system in which the pest exists, - (2) establishing dynamic economic or aesthetic injury thresholds and determining whether the organism or organism complex warrants control, - (3) monitoring pests and natural enemies, - (4) when needed, selecting the appropriate system of cultural, mechanical, genetic, including resistant cultivars, biological or chemical prevention techniques or controls for desired suppression, and - (5) systematically evaluating the pest management approaches utilized. - B. School.
+For the purposes of this regulation, School means any public, private or tribally funded: - (1) elementary school, - (2) secondary school, - (3) kindergarten or - (4) nursery school that is part of an elementary or secondary school. - C. School Building.
+For the purposes of this regulation, School Building means any structure used or occupied by students or staff of any school.

 - D. School Grounds.
-For the purposes of this regulationrule, School Grounds means: - (1) land associated with a school building including playgrounds, athletic fields and agricultural fields used by students or staff of a school, and - (2) any other outdoor area used by students or staff including property owned by a municipality or a private entity that is regularly utilized for school activities by students and staff.
-School grounds do not include land utilized primarily for nonschool activities, such as golf courses and museums. - E. Integrated Pest Management Coordinator.
-An employee of the school system or school who is knowledgeable about integrated pest management and is designated by each school to implement the school pest management policy. - F. School Session.
-For the purposes of this rule, school is considered to be in session during the school year including weekends.
-School is not considered to be in session during any vacation of at least one week.
+For the purposes of this regulation, School Grounds means: - (1) land associated with a school building including playgrounds, athletic fields and agricultural fields used by students or staff of a school, and - any other outdoor area used by students or staff including property owned by a municipality or a private entity that is regularly utilized for school activities. - E. Integrated Pest Management Coordinator.
+An employee of the school system or school who is knowledgeable about integrated pest management and is designated by each school to implement the school pest management policy.